-The council's commitment to continuous improvement is evidenced in our latest Corporate Assessment outcome (CA).
-The Council recognises that it cannot achieve this without community and partner engagement.
+The council is committed to continuous improvement but recognises that it cannot achieve this without community and partner engagement.
 It is committed to working with partners through the Walsall Borough Strategic Partnership (our Local Strategic Partnership), and with the community and partners, through the established Local Neighbourhood Partnerships.